-Our annual Neighborhood Campout has been an event loved by residents for many years.
-We have modified this year’s event in order to accommodate COVID-19 safety measures.
+Gather with your friends and family for the Fall Neighborhood Campout!
 Residents have the choice to camp at several BCA "campground" parks or common areas or in their own backyards.
-A limited number of campsites have been assigned to each location so that social distancing can be easily achieved.
+A limited number of campsites have been assigned to each location.
 If you are not comfortable camping among your neighbors, then you are welcome to enjoy the outdoors from your backyard.

 Firewood (At least one registered camper will need to supply a portable fire pit)